kikitux/packer-vagrant-oracle/packer/README.md

 * repackage the box template
 * package a virtual guest

-### vagrant-oracle65-btrfs-uek3
+### Packer files

+		packer-oracle65-btrfs.json
+		packer-vagrant-oracle65-btrfs-4disk.json
+		packer-vagrant-oracle65-btrfs.json

-A template to create a oracle linux 6.5 guest, using virtualbox, btrfs as root filesystem and kernel UEK3.
+A packer template file to create a oracle linux 6.5 guest, using virtualbox, btrfs as root filesystem and kernel UEK3.

-On the following path `vagrant-oracle65-btrfs-uek3/` you will find 2 files.

-These 2 files are basic component of a packer template

-		oracle65.json
-		oracle65_http/ks.cfg
+`packer-oracle65-btrfs.json`			Packer file, that will create a guest without vagrant integration.
+`packer-vagrant-oracle65-btrfs-4disk.json`	Packer file, that will create a guest, with vagrant integration and 4 disks in total.
+`packer-vagrant-oracle65-btrfs.json`		Packer file, that will create a guest, with vagrant integration and 2 disks in total.

 ##This is a detailed step by step play, of what will be done using these 2 small files in this project: